-Psoriatic arthritis is an autoimmune disease and a chronic form of inflammatory arthritis that commonly affects people who have already been diagnosed with psoriasis.
-The main symptoms of PsA are similar to those of rheumatoid arthritis, including joint pain, swelling, and stiffness.
-These symptoms can become progressively worse over time.
-However, most people diagnosed with psoriatic arthritis go through periods when their symptoms improve or resolve (remission) and return or worsen.
-A period of worsened symptoms is called a flare or a flare-up.
+Psoriatic arthritis is an autoimmune disease and a chronic form of inflammatory arthritis that commonly affects people with psoriasis.
+The main symptoms of psoriatic arthritis include joint pain, swelling, and stiffness, which can become worse over time.
+However, most people diagnosed with psoriatic arthritis go through periods when their symptoms improve or resolve (remission) and then return or worsen.
+A period of worsened symptoms is called a flare or flare-up.

-When you feel psoriatic arthritis symptoms returning, it’s important to get a handle on the condition quickly.
+When you feel PsA symptoms returning, it’s important to get a handle on the condition quickly.
 Treating a flare early may prevent symptoms from becoming severe or interfering with daily life.
 Here’s what you need to know about living with psoriatic arthritis flares so you can work with your doctor to treat them effectively.

+Just as psoriatic arthritis affects people differently, so do flares.
+But there are some common symptoms to watch out for.
 Because flares can come up at any time, they can disrupt life significantly.
 One member told others, “My feet are burning and stinging.
 Just did a little shopping; that’s all it takes.”
 Another said, “Psoriatic arthritis makes you feel so tired and drained that you feel like every step is so heavy and tiring.”

-There are many ways that you and your doctor can work together to manage your psoriatic arthritis flares and minimize how many you experience.
-Some of these approaches are proactive, meaning they should be done even before PsA flares begin.
+There are many ways that you and your doctor can work together to manage your psoriatic arthritis flares and limit how many you experience.
+Some approaches are proactive, meaning they should be done even before PsA flares begin.
 Taking steps proactively may help prevent or minimize symptoms should a flare-up occur.
 Proactive treatment can also help you avoid long-term complications, such as joint damage, that can come from not treating the condition.

 Systemic treatments can help you manage disease activity and prevent flares from occurring.

-Any sort of injury can trigger psoriatic arthritis flares, including skin injuries, skin infections, bumps, and bruises.
+Any sort of injury can trigger psoriatic arthritis flares, including skin infections, bumps, and bruises.
 These injuries might trigger psoriasis flares before arthritis also flares up.
 Take care to avoid bumping your joints or inflicting another injury.

 Don’t let your pain get worse and worse.
 Talk to a rheumatologist about managing your pain as soon as it begins.
 Your doctor can advise you on the best medical and at-home treatments to help manage your discomfort.
 They may even recommend trying a splint or a brace to reinforce painful joints.

 MyPsoriasisTeam is the social network for people and their loved ones with psoriasis and psoriatic arthritis.
-More than 108,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriatic disease.
+More than 112,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriatic disease.